linux-system-roles/logging/README.md

         outputs: [forward_output0, forward_output1]
 ```

 2. Deploying `files input` reading logs from a local file and `forwards output` to forward the logs to the remote rsyslog over tls.
-Assuming the ca_cert, cert and key files are prepared.
+Assuming the ca_cert, cert and key files are prepared at the specified paths on the control host.
 The files are deployed to the default location `/etc/pki/tls/certs/`, `/etc/pki/tls/certs/`, and `/etc/pki/tls/private`, respectively.
 ```yaml
 ---
 - name: Deploying files input and forwards output with certs